kevinmcaleer/ota/README.md

     ota_updater.download_and_install_update_if_available()

     ```
-1. ~~On your GitHub repository, add a `version.json` file, and add a `version` element to the JSON file, with a version number:~~ **It is not necessary to add the version file anymore as the versioning is based on the commit id, managed by GitHub.**
+1. On your GitHub repository, add a `version.json` file, and add a `version` element to the JSON file, with a version number:

     ```json
-    [
+    {
       "version":3
-    ]
+    }
     ```

 ---

-The `OTAUpdater` will connect to github over wifi using your provided wifi credentials, check what the most up-to-date version of the firmware is, compare this to a local file present on the device named `version.json`, which contains the ~~version number~~ unique commit ID of the current on device firmware.
+The `OTAUpdater` will connect to github over wifi using your provided wifi credentials, check what the most up-to-date version of the firmware is, compare this to a local file present on the device named `version.json`, which contains the version number of the current on device firmware.

 If the local file is not present it will create one with a version number of `0`.
 If the Github version is newer, it will download the latest file and overwrite the file on the device with the same name, then restart the MicroPython board.